-Federal trial for former officers charged in George Floyd’s killing set for August
+Federal arraignment for former officers charged in George Floyd’s killing set for July

+A court spokeswoman was not immediately available for comment on why the initial trial date was retracted.
+A note in the court docket said the initial scheduling order “was filed in error.”

-The decision comes one day after Hennepin County District Judge Peter A. Cahill postponed the former officers’ August trial on state charges of aiding and abetting murder and manslaughter in Floyd’s death until March, paving the way for the federal case to take place first.
+The filings came one day after Hennepin County District Judge Peter A. Cahill postponed the former officers’ August trial on state charges of aiding and abetting murder and manslaughter in Floyd’s death until March, paving the way for the federal case to take place first.

-A federal grand jury indicted Kueng, Lane and Thao along with former officer Derek Chauvin last week on charges they violated Floyd’s constitutional rights during a May 25, 2020 arrest, when he was restrained, handcuffed and face down on a Minneapolis street as he begged for breath before losing consciousness.
+A federal grand jury indicted Kueng, Lane and Thao, along with former officer Derek Chauvin, last week on charges they violated Floyd’s constitutional rights during a May 25, 2020, arrest, when he was restrained, handcuffed and face down on a Minneapolis street as he begged for breath before losing consciousness.
 Chauvin was also indicted on a second federal charge alleging he violated the civil rights of a 14-year-old by hitting him with a flashlight and kneeling on him during a 2017 arrest.

 Chauvin, who pressed his knees into Floyd’s neck and back for nine minutes and 29 seconds, was convicted last month of second-degree unintentional murder, third-degree murder and second-degree manslaughter in Floyd’s death.
 Chauvin is scheduled to be sentenced in that case on June 25.